May 24, 2022

 The largest consumer staples ETF is The Consumer Staples Select Sector SPDR Fund ($XLP).
 However, it holds just 32 holdings as of July 2021.
 If people are looking for more coverage, they can look at the Vanguard Consumer Staples ETF ($VDC), which covers the same sector and has over 100 holdings.

 It might not surprise you to know that a sector called “financials” is dedicated to companies interfacing with the entire business of finance.
 For the most part, that refers to banks and lenders.
 However, it doesn’t necessarily stop there.
-It includes:

 - Consumer & investment banking companies such as Bank of America, Citigroup, JPMorgan Chase, and Wells Fargo